 As an input format this is legacy.
-In cases where ENI format is available and another format is also available, it will prefer to use the other format.
+In cases where ENI format is available and another format is also available, cloud-init will prefer to use the other, newer format.

 This can happen in either NoCloud or OpenStack datasources.

 Please reference existing documentation for the /etc/network/interfaces(5) format.